Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 Secure attachment is of paramount importance in a child's development, as it forms the foundation for healthy relationships and emotional well-being throughout their lives.
 Gentle parenting plays a crucial role in nurturing a strong bond between parents and children, fostering a secure attachment that reaps long-term benefits.

 Research has consistently shown the profound and enduring benefits of secure attachment.
 Children who experience secure attachment are more likely to develop higher self-esteem, better emotional regulation, and enhanced social skills.
 They exhibit greater resilience in the face of stress and adversity, as they have a secure base from which to seek support and reassurance.
 Furthermore, secure attachment promotes healthy brain development and leads to improved cognitive abilities and academic success.
-So no Karen, my baby does not only breastfeed out of habit now.

 Responsive Baby Sleep Techniques